 There are 3 types of closure systems used in mountain bike shoes.

 - Velcro.
-The velcro straps are incredibly easy to use and are one of the best closure systems available despite being one of the oldest.
+The velcro straps are straightforward to use and are among the best closure systems available despite being one of the oldest.
 They provide great adjustability and can be adjusted even when on your bike.

 - Ratchet.
 The ratchets are small, adjustable plastic straps, similar to snowboard bindings in the way they work.

 - BOA.
 BOA systems are the most modern closure systems on the market.
 They’re very high-end and incredibly reliable.
 They use a dial that allows for micro-adjustment, giving you the perfect fit.
 Since this system is still new, you can only find it in high-end shoes.
 Additionally, although it might be an unfamiliar system, it can be adjusted mid-ride.

 Breathable shoes are made of fabrics that allow water vapor to escape while maintaining water repellence.

 Having breathable shoes is beneficial because it keeps your feet cool and dry.
 They’re accommodating in warmer climates.